 There are several reasons why you might want to consider refinancing your mortgage:

-- To Save Money with a Lower Rate – This is the most common reason people choose to refinance.
+This is the most common reason people choose to refinance.
 Say you notice that interest rates have dropped significantly since you opened your mortgage.
 At that point, you might want to see if there’s money to be saved by switching to the lower rate.
 Or, perhaps you have a variable rate mortgage and think interest rates are headed up.
-In that case, you might want to lock in at a lower rate for a longer term.
+In that case, you might want to lock in at a lower rate in a fixed mortgage for a longer term.

-- To Access Your Home Equity – Over the course of your mortgage, you’ll build equity in your home as you make payments and it increases in value.
+Over the course of your mortgage, you’ll build equity in your home as you make payments and it increases in value.
 To figure out how much, simply subtract the amount remaining to be paid on your mortgage from your house’s current value.
-You may want to access this equity to pay for a renovation, free up money for an investment or pay for your kid’s education.
+You may want to access this equity to pay for a renovation, free up money for an investment or pay for your child’s education.

 If you’re refinancing to save money with a lower rate, you simply have to weigh the costs of refinancing against the potential long-term savings.
 Historically, the rule of thumb is that it’s a good idea if you can reduce your interest rate by around 2%.
 But every case is different, and it pays to do the math.

 First, let’s look at the costs of refinancing your mortgage.
-Many depend on when you’re refinancing and if you’re changing lenders, but they can include: (1) a mortgage pre-payment penalty, (2) a mortgage discharge fee, (3) a mortgage registration fee and (4) legal fees.
+It depends on when you’re refinancing and if you’re changing lenders.
+Extra fees can include: (1) a mortgage pre-payment penalty, (2) a mortgage discharge fee, (3) a mortgage registration fee and (4) legal fees.

-A mortgage pre-payment fee is charged if you break you mortgage contract early.
-If you have a variable-rate mortgage, this is typically 3 months’ interest.
-If you have a fixed-rate mortgage, it’s typically 3 months interest plus the interest rate differential.
+A mortgage pre-payment fee is charged if you end you mortgage contract early.
+If you have a variable-rate mortgage, the fee is typically 3 months’ interest.
+If you have a fixed-rate mortgage, the fee is typically 3 months interest plus the interest rate differential.
 It’s important to note that you do not have to pay a pre-payment penalty if you’re refinancing when your mortgage is up for renewal.

 The mortgage discharge fee only applies if you’re switching lenders.
 Every lender set their own rates, but they typically range from $75 to $350.
-To avoid this fee, you can just stay with the same lender.
+To avoid this fee, stay with the same lender.